Smak0806/task-manager/README.md

 1. Create database.
 Go to http://localhost/phpmyadmin/server_sql.php and paste 'task-manager.sql' content there.

-2. Paste this project 'task-manager' on your server htdocs/html folder.
+2. Clone this project 'task-manager' on your server htdocs/html folder.

 3. Start your server and go to localhost/task-manager/index.php